 This gyoza soup recipe can be your go to recipe when you’re running late and need to get in lots of veggies and flavour without putting any time or effort in.

 Gyoza is a type of Japanese dumpling.
-They are usually filled with a type of meat : i.e. chicken/pork, seafood : i.e. prawn or vegetables (cabbage, mushroom) etc. It’s often referred to as the Japanese version of Chinese pot-sticker dumplings.
+They are usually filled with a type of meat : i.e. chicken/pork and seafood : i.e. prawn or vegetables (cabbage, mushroom) etc. It’s often referred to as the Japanese version of Chinese pot-sticker dumplings.

 They can be cooked through steaming, boiling or pan frying, if you want a crispy dumpling.
 In this recipe they are cooked primarily through boiling.